danpaul81/napp_vapp/README.md

 # VAPP / OVA Images including all infrastructure needed to deploy NSX 3.2 Application Platform

-## This documentation is not yet finished. please refer to existing internal word doc
-## Introduction

 This guide takes you through the process of deploying the NSX Application Platform.
 Depending on the infrastructure where you'll run NSX Application Platform we decided to have a vAPP with all VMs inside for vCenter and a second solution for vCLoud Director (vCD) deployment.